liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/12-invoking-services-asynchronously-from-your-ios-app.markdown

 session object.
 If you want to make synchronous requests again, you can set the callback to `nil`.

 This tutorial shows you how to make asynchronous requests from your iOS app.
-The code used is an example of an app you might develop if you want to retrieve blogs from a Liferay instance.
+Objective-C is used in the code snippets that follow.
 Let the requesting begin!

 ## Implementing Asynchronous Service Requests [](id=implementing-asynchronous-service-requests)

 To configure asynchronous requests, first create a class that conforms to the `LRCallback` protocol.
+For example, this could appear as follows if you were creating a blogs app:

     #import "LRCallback.h"